canonical/lxd/doc/howto/index.md

 ## Get ready for production

 Once you are ready for production, consider setting up a LXD cluster to support the required load.
-You should also monitor you server or servers and configure them for the expected load.
+You should also monitor your server or servers and configure them for the expected load.

 ```{toctree}
 :titlesonly: